ccev/poracle-middleman/README.md

 Now make sure that the request either has `lat/lon` or `latitude/longitude` keys and the `width`, `height` and `zoom` is defined within the template.

 and that's it.
 Templates that don't have this text will be ignored.

+you can set a custom height/width for the stop/gym markers and adjust it to your template. just make sure that y_offset is half of that.
+You can also use your own icons by changing the url and have the file structure there look like [this](https://github.com/ccev/stopwatcher-icons/tree/master/tileserver-2)